FutureTrustAT/ft-at-cc/README.md

 * A writable "outgoing" directory for eInvoices to be signed and sent must be present
 * A writable "success" directory for the responses of successful eInvoice transmissions
 * A writable "error" directory for responses of failed eInvoices transmissions
-* A writable "logs" directory for log files

 # Configuration